FeatureBaseDB/www/content/blog/processing-genomes.md

 ![Pilosa data model](/img/docs/data-model.svg)
 *Pilosa data model*

-Pilosa stores relationships as ones and zeros, in an index that can easily scale in both rows and columns, and performs operations across rows.
-What is a sensible way to represent a genome, given this giant binary matrix?
+Pilosa stores relationships as ones and zeros in an index that can easily scale in both rows and columns, and performs operations across rows.
+Given this giant binary matrix, what is a sensible way to represent a genome?
 Of course, the answer depends on what you want to do with the index.
 We had tried two approaches in the past:

 1) One genome per column, each row representing a different nucleotide.

- This matches Pilosa's original design, with columns as records, and rows as attributes.
+ This matches many Pilosa use cases, with columns as records, and rows as attributes.
 However, it is very awkward to handle, even for just a few genomes because each node in the cluster needs to know about all the rows.
 As more genomes are added, it can scale very well, but it has a lot of overhead at the outset and requires high memory machines even for small tests.
 Although each row only represents a single position on the genome, the internal memory needed to track each row is around 100 bytes.
 This doesn't sound like much, but if you have 1 billion rows, that means you need 100GB of memory!

 2) One genome per row, each column representing a [k-mer](https://en.wikipedia.org/wiki/K-mer) match to a sample genome.